-Figure 1: Post QAQC alignment breakdown of non-model organism.
+Figure 1: Post QAQC alignment breakdown of a non-model organism.

 Figure 2: Quantification log expression signal of a non-model organism

 I found 1385 genes that were differentially expressed between tun and active adults (Figure 3).
 Interestingly, I found most genes (1194 genes) were up-regulated in the tun group, compared to the active adults, indicating the transformation into the tun state requires the activation of many genes, rather than inactivation.
 This was rather surprising.
 When in the tun state, the water bears seemingly regress into dormancy.
 Intuitively, one would expect more inactivation.
 Then again, the transformation process requires major physiological, cellular, and metabolic changes, which would require the activation of pathways that would normally not be needed when they are active adults.
 Biological interpretation of the gene list revealed functions involved in oxidative damage response, redox reactions, and membrane integrity, all of which have been implicated in extreme stress response.